Lalefal/Dynamic-Web-Applications-with-Javascript/README.md

 - compare the features, benefits and applicability of major client-side web technologies available in the market
 - set up a development environment for implementing Javascript based web applications
 - design, develop and implement dynamic and interactive web applications using Javascript based technologies

+  Course content:
+  - Basics of JavaScript
+  - Storing of data in the browser (SessionStorage and LocalStorage)
+  - DOM scripting and handling of forms (FORMs)
+  - AJAX
+  - jQuery